foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Stars ignite behind my eyes
 Cauterise the wound you left
-Curse the prison of the flesh
+Curse the poison of the flesh
 Bright life flows out

 Blue lights flashing